GuillaumeFavrot/Django-React-Postgres/README.md

 ### A - Environement setup

-Upon downloading of this template the first step is to ensure the correct environment is set up.

 #### A.1 - Django environement setup

 It is highly recommended to use this app in a virtual environement to ensure a proper python dependency management.